How to have happy holidays without going into debt

 Resist credit card offers

 When you’re holiday shopping, every store in the mall is going to ask you to fill out a credit card application.
 It could be tempting to defer spending cash now on holiday gifts, but in the long run it just makes them more expensive.
-Also, be aware that every time you apply for a new credit card it can negatively effect your credit score, which results in higher interest rates, and even more hard earned money down the drain.
+Also, be aware that every time you request a new credit card it can negatively effect your credit score, which results in higher interest rates, and even more hard earned money down the drain.
 Use cash, and if you can’t afford something, don’t buy it.

 Use plastic wisely on the web